 When the first incident of misbehavior occurs, I will usually give the student a verbal warning.
-On the second, I will take a point.
+On the second, I have the student move their clip down.
 We will discuss choices, what could have been done instead of the misbehavior, modeling and role playing.
-The next incident will require another loss of a point.
+The next incident will require another clip down.
 Each child is different and each misbehavior is as well.
 Consequences will be decided by the teacher.
 Consequences include loss of five to ten minutes of recess, time out of an activity in the room, change in seating, role playing, modeling, etc. If another incident occurs after that, a parent notification will occur.
 I will write a note in the agenda book, email, make a phone call, or schedule a parent conference depending on the severity of the misbehavior.

 In my classroom, I reward good behavior as well.
-Students will also have the opportunity to earn points to show what a terrific day he/she has had.
+Students will also have the opportunity to move up the chart to show what a terrific day he/she has had.
 With exceptional behavior your student will earn a bead for his/her brag tag.

 1. Follow directions quickly.